finos/code-scanning/README.md

 # security-scanning

 ## The problem

-**How can we keep all FINOS hosted codebase secure?** This is a pretty wide question, so let's try to decompose it.
+**How can we keep FINOS' hosted codebase secure?**

+This is a pretty wide question, so let's try to decompose it:

-On average, 99% of the code shipped in a software is composed by downstream libraries (aka dependencies), built, released and managed but teams, communities and companies we know nothing about.
-A developer has very little chances to be aware of the codebase quality and software development processes across all downstream dependencies of a project.
-To make it worse, every programming language AND build tool may have different ways to consume downstream dependencies, therefore there is not one common way to check the security of software that is being consumed.
+- On average, 99% of the code shipped in a software artifact is composed of downstream libraries (aka dependencies), built, released and managed but teams, communities and companies _we know nothing about_.
+- A developer has very little awareness of the codebase quality and software development process in the downstream dependencies of a project.
+- To make it worse, every programming language AND build tool has a different way of consuming downstream dependencies.
+- Therefore there is not one common way to check the security of software that is being consumed.

-The good news is that [NVD](https://nvd.nist.gov/) and other similar initiatives have built an important knowledge base on which known vulnerabilities (or CVEs) affect which library, so the first (security) challenge that every developer is nowadays facing is: how can I check the list of my (direct and transitive) dependencies against the database of CVEs ?
+So the first (security) challenge that every developer is nowadays facing is: how can I check the list of my (direct and transitive) dependencies against this database of CVEs?

+The good news is that [NVD](https://nvd.nist.gov/) and other similar initiatives have built an important knowledge base containing known vulnerabilities (or CVEs) affect which libraries.

-The other 1% is code written by the developer, which can also be affected by bugs, but those are still unknown by everyone; this is where Static application security testing (or simply Static Analysis) comes in handy.
+The other 1% is code written by the developer.
+This code can contain vulnerabilities unknown to everyone.
+This is where _static application security testing_ (or simply Static Analysis) comes in handy.

-At [FINOS](finos.org), we're always strive to improve the security of our hosted code; right now, we're taking 2 main directions:
+At [FINOS](finos.org), we always strive to improve the security of our hosted code.
+Right now, we're moving in 2 main directions:

+### Reactive

-1. **Reactive** (to code changes) scans: everytime that code is changed, security scanning should kick in
+_Everytime that code is changed, security scanning should kick in_

-    - If the change affects the build descriptor (and therefore the list of downstream dependencies is updated), the list should be checked against the (public) list of CVEs.
-IF the scan returns a negative response, the change MUST be rejected; to achieve such behaviour, enforcing [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) is mandatory.
+- If the change affects the _build descriptor_ (i.e. the list of downstream dependencies may have been updated), the list should be checked against the (public) list of CVEs.
+- If that scan returns a negative response, the change ***must** be rejected.
+- To achieve such behaviour, [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) is mandatory.
-    - If the change affects the rest of the code, SAST should kick in; this part is still work in progress
+- If the change affects the rest of the code, SAST should kick in; _this part is still work in progress_.

+### Proactive

-2. **Proactive** (to new CVEs) scans: imagine to write a software today, which consumes a downstream library that is clear from CVEs; tomorrow, a new CVE that affects this downstream library (same version as the one being used) is discovered, turning yesterday's software vulnerable.
-It is very important to notify developers quickly and privately, to avoid that such information can be used by malicious actors against any software adopter.
-This can be easily achieved by running the same reactive scan on a schedule, for example daily (see examples below).
+_A new CVE that affecting a downstream library makes the current code vulnerable._

+It is very important to notify developers quickly and privately, to prevent malicious actors taking advantage of the vulnerability.
+This can be easily achieved by running the same reactive scan **on a schedule**, for example daily (see examples below).

 ## The solution

-To tackle such aspirational goals, we've evaluated **a lot** of services and tools, and for some reason or another, it's extremely hard to find one solution that ticks all boxes.
-This is why, before moving forward with this hunt, we decided to create this repository.
+We've evaluated **a lot** of services and tools but for some reason or other it's extremely hard to find one solution that ticks all boxes.
+This is why we decided to create this repository.
 FINOS Security Scanning sets a baseline for the security scanning that our hosted projects need:

-- 5 supported build platforms - maven, gradle, python (and poetry), scala and node
+- 5 supported build platforms - maven, gradle, python (and poetry), scala and node.
-- A common approach to CVE scanning mechanism, which only affects runtime dependencies; anything else is - for now - out of scope.
+- A common approach to CVE scanning mechanism, which only examines runtime dependencies (anything else is - for now - out of scope).
 - Support direct and transitive dependencies
-- Ability to suppress warnings and efficiently manage false positives; such suppressions MUST be part of the codebase, and treated as an extremely important code
+- Ability to suppress warnings and efficiently manage false positives.
+Such suppressions MUST be part of the codebase and treated as an extremely important code
 - Ability to run such logic as part of CI/CD (GitHub actions)
-- Documentation that describes how to use the scanning and what to expect
+- Documentation that describes how to use the scanning and what to expect.

+### Suppression

-It's worth emphatizing the importance of warning/error suppression; one of the reason for this approach not to be mainstream nowadays is that developers constantly seek productivity, and often see security as a distraction rather than protection; being able to deliver an efficient scanning tool is key to keep developers happy and make sure they use and update scanning configurations.
+It's worth emphatizing the importance of warning/error suppression; one of the reasons CVE scanning isn't mainstream is that developers _constantly seek productivity_.
+Often, vulnerability reporting is seen as a distraction rather than a benfit.
+Delivering an efficient scanning tool _without false positives_ is key to keeping developers happy and making sure they use the tools.

+## Code Layout

-In this codebase you'll find a folder for each of the build platforms listed below; each folder includes a "Hello World" project, with a build descriptor that delivers
+In this codebase you'll find a folder for each of the build platforms listed below.
+Each folder includes a "Hello World" project, with a build descriptor that:

 1. Pulls in a CVE
 2. Configures a CVE scanning tool that is specific to the build tool
 3. Defines a suppression file that ignores the error caused by the CVE

 ## Node

 The NodeJS project uses [AuditJS](https://www.npmjs.com/package/auditjs), which limits scope only to non dev dependencies by default.

 In `node/package.json` you'll notice that the last `dependency` is `chokidar: 2.0.3`, which introduces 4 CVEs; however, the CVE scanning - which you can run simply using `npm install ; npm run scan-cves` passes, because `whitelist.json` instructs the scanner to ignore such issues.